tobikli/ba-thesis/content/related_work.typ

 In practice, most Online IDE test strategies focus on the correctness of basic workflows (e.g., file creation, compilation, terminal commands) rather than large-scale stress testing.
 Thus, there exists a gap in research concerning how E2E testing frameworks can be systematically applied to Online IDEs in educational or exam settings.

-== End-to-End Testing within Artemis
+== End-to-End Testing Within Artemis

 Artemis, the learning platform developed at the Technical University of Munich, has integrated automated testing approaches to ensure the reliability of its features, including exercise management, grading pipelines, and interactive programming assignments.
 Within Artemis, E2E testing is employed to validate workflows that students and instructors rely on, such as creating exercises, submitting solutions, and receiving feedback.